gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet didn't see any reason to tell him about the dandelion braid.

 "André, please," Captain Leung said sharply.
-Doctor, how long before you can send a drone to repair the shuttle?"
+"Doctor, how long before you can send a drone to repair the shuttle?"

 "At least a few more hours, I'm afraid.
 Will you be all right until then?"